museumofprague/immersive_room_rider/README.md

 ## Interactivity
 * READY We have about 50 ipads 11 tablets at our disposal for interactive input from users (surveys, drawing, games).
 We can run websocket and https server at the control PC that can be reached from iPads using local WiFi.
 This way we can have multiplayer, real-time input and show output on large scale video projection.
-* IN PROGRESS We are also currently working on implementing Lidar sensors that will track the users movement in the immersive room (2D, feet positions).
+* READY There are Lidar sensors along the walls that track the users movement in the immersive room (2D, feet positions) and send the positions using [TUIO protocol](https://www.tuio.org/) on port 3333 that you can recieve.
 * IN PROGRESS We are working on implementing realtime spatial audio engine.